centrifugal/centrifugo/docs/content/server/configuration.md

 ## Signal handling

-You can send HUP signal to Centrifugo to reload a configuration:
+It's possible to send HUP signal to Centrifugo to reload a configuration:

 ```
 kill -HUP <PID>